SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 They worked together slowly getting the purple trim held in place, occasionally stopping to cut more purple fabric.

-"There," Fluttershy said as they finished, "now it's held in place we can sew it on."
+"There," Fluttershy said as they finished.
+"Now it's held in place we can sew it on."

-Fluttershy looked at Pinkie, "do you have a sewing needle and thread?"
+Fluttershy looked at Pinkie.
+"Do you have a sewing needle and thread?"

-Pinkie shook her head before thinking, *maybe Rarity sent some.*
+Pinkie shook her head before she thought, *maybe Rarity sent some.*

-Going over to the bag Rarity had sent, she looked inside, finding exactly what she needed, a small pouch.
-Pulling it out she opened it, find several sewing needles and spools of thread.
+Going over to the bag Rarity had sent, she looked inside, finding exactly what she needed.
+A small pouch, pulling it out she opened it, finding several sewing needles and spools of thread.

-"Here you go," Pinkie said with a smile, handing the pouch to Fluttershy.
+"Here you go," Pinkie said with a smile, giving the pouch to Fluttershy.

 Fluttershy began sewing the purple trim to the skirt, slowly, taking her time.

 Pinkie remembered the cake, *oh, I should go check on it.*

 "Do you need me?"
-Pinkie asked, "I need to go check the cake I have in the over, its for the date."
+Pinkie asked.
+"I need to go check the cake I have in the oven, its for the date."

-Fluttershy answered, "not right now, you can go."
+Fluttershy answered, "Not right now, you can go."

 "Thank you," Pinkie said, gently giving her a hug, trying not to disturb her.